If you want a break from the bustling streets of Istanbul and its chaotic atmosphere, there are plenty of cities near Istanbul for you.

 2. Kumköy (Kilyos)

-If you are looking for a seaside town near Istanbul where you can enjoy swimming in some of the best Istanbul beaches, then Kilyos (historically known as Kumköy) is ideal for you.
+If you are looking for a small towns near Istanbul on the seaside where you can enjoy swimming in some of the best Istanbul beaches, then Kilyos (historically known as Kumköy) is ideal for you.
+This is the nearest city to Istanbul on our list and can be easily reached on a day trip.

 Located on the Black Sea Coast, Kilyos is known for its long coastline and picturesque beaches, providing ample opportunity for swimming, sunbathing and other watersports such as windsurfing and kitesurfing.